venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 2. setup and start the ssh service, this always be present in Alpine installs
 3. set the name of the computer, here we used `venenux-desktop`, please avoid symbols
 4. setup services of network to init at boot check [differences of hard coded setup](#differences-of-hard-coded-setup) section of this document
-5. configure root account
+5. configure root account and update repositories
-6. add the CSH shell and enable it
+6. add the CSH shell and enable it using community repositories
 7. create a remote connection limited account `daru`, check [the daru user explanation](#the-daru-user-explanation) section of this document
 8. configure a default remote connection account `daru` as standard